canton7/RestEase/README.md

 ### Custom `JsonSerializerSettings`

-If you want to specify your own `JsonSerializerSettings`, you can do this using the appropriate `RestClient.For<T>` overload, for example:
+If you want to specify your own `JsonSerializerSettings`, you can do this by constructing a new `RestClient`, assigning `JsonSerializerSettings`, then calling `For<T>()` to obtain an implementation of your interface, for example:

 ```csharp
 var settings = new JsonSerializerSettings()